EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 The **$m$-invariance** addresses the problem of longitudinal release.
 A sequence $T_1 , . . . , T_n$ of released microdata tables satisfies $m$-invariance iff:
 - each equivalence class includes at least $m$ tuples;
 - no sensitive value appears more than once in each equivalence class;
-- for each tuple $t$, the equivalence classes to which t belongs in the sequence are characterized by the same set of sensitive values.
+- for each tuple $t$, the equivalence classes to which $t$ belongs in the sequence are characterized by the same set of sensitive values.
 Therefore, the correlation of the tuples in $T_1, . . . , T_n$ does not permit a malicious recipient to associate less than $m$ different sensitive values with each respondent.

 ----------------------------------------------------------------